My journey Vickie Brown CDir of Distinction Group

 The IoD courses are specifically tailored to meet the needs of a director, and the short intensive courses work well in terms of time away from the business.

 My key learnings

-Certificate in Company Direction: I was surprised how little the non-finance directors understood of the finance reports.
+The Certificate in Company Direction: I was surprised how little the non-finance directors understood of the finance reports.
 Learning this has changed the way I produce my board information, which I know the rest of my board appreciate.
 If you don’t leave the Role of the Director and the Board feeling uncomfortable about your personal responsibilities I’m not sure you’ve understood the course!

-Diploma in Company Direction: The Diploma was a much more practical experience, working with fellow board members to get agreement.
+The Diploma in Company Direction: The Diploma was a much more practical experience, working with fellow board members to get agreement.
 The course was challenging and really made me think about the different “hats” individual board members wear.
-It also really opened my eyes to the lack of diversity out there - I was a lone female on that section of the course based in Salford.
+It also really opened my eyes to the lack of diversity out there – I was a lone female on that section of the course based in Salford.

-Chartered Director portfolio and interview: I thoroughly enjoyed collating the portfolio and the interview process, as it allowed me to sit back and take stock of what I have personally achieved as a director, and what we have achieved collectively as a board.
+Chartered director portfolio and interview: I thoroughly enjoyed collating the portfolio and the interview process, as it allowed me to sit back and take stock of what I have personally achieved as a director, and what we have achieved collectively as a board.

-How the CDir programme has helped me
+How the Chartered Director Programme has helped me

-The IoD and the Chartered Director programme is fantastic for making connections with other directors.
+The IoD and the Chartered Director Programme is fantastic for making connections with other directors.
 Meeting fellow directors and listening to their varied experiences has really helped me grow into my role.
 It also means that I have a fabulous network of friends who I can call on for professional advice when I need to.

-Throughout the Certificate and Diploma modules my perceptions of my role shifted from a very technical finance based focus to a much more strategic overview of the business.
+Throughout the certificate and diploma modules my perceptions of my role shifted from a very technical finance based focus to a much more strategic overview of the business.
 Putting together the portfolio and partaking in the interview process really solidified my understanding of how a board should work together and happily allowed me to confirm that as a board we are fulfilling our duties.

 My biggest challenge